USS Willoughby (AGP-9): Atlantic service, 1970–1973

 In January 1970 Gresham was reactivated and transferred to the United States East Coast, assigned a new home port at Norfolk, Virginia.
-She was assigned the duty of establishing a new weather station, Ocean Station Hotel, approximately 250 nmi northeast of Norfolk and deemed necessary to report critical weather data necessary to improve storm-warning forecasts for the northeastern United States after winter storms in 1969 shut down large areas there; the new XERB-1 weather buoy also was tested at Ocean Station November for use by Gresham at Ocean Station Hotel.Gresham arrived at Norfolk on 7 February 1970 and established Ocean Station Hotel on 20 February 1970.
-On 27 February 1970 she was reclassified as a meteorological cutter and redesignated WAGW-387.
+She was assigned the duty of establishing a new weather station, Ocean Station Hotel, approximately 250 nmi northeast of Norfolk and deemed necessary to report critical weather data necessary to improve storm-warning forecasts for the northeastern United States after winter storms in 1969 shut down large areas there; the new XERB-1 weather buoy also was tested at Ocean Station November for use by Gresham at Ocean Station Hotel.

+Gresham arrived at Norfolk on 7 February 1970 and established Ocean Station Hotel on 20 February 1970.
+On 27 February 1970 she redesignated as a Meteorological Cutter WAGW-387 and fitted with a special storm-tracking radar system housed in a distinctive bulbous dome fitted atop her pilot house.

 The cutter USCGC Taney replaced Gresham on Ocean Station Hotel early in 1973.